The unsolved D.B. Cooper hijacking (skyjacking) of Boeing Flight 305

 On April 7, 1972, four months after Cooper’s hijacking, Richard McCoy, Jr., under the alias “James Johnson,” boarded United Airlines Flight 855 during a stopover in Denver, Colorado, and gave the flight steward an envelope labeled “Hijack Instructions,” in which he demanded four parachutes and $500,000.
 He also instructed the pilot to land at San Francisco International Airport and ordered a refueling truck for the plane.
 The airplane was a Boeing 727 with aft stairs, which McCoy used in his escape.
 He was carrying a paper weight grenade and an empty pistol.
 He left his handwritten message on the plane, along with his fingerprints on a magazine he had been reading, which the FBI later used to establish positive identification.

-Coincidentally, McCoy had been on National Guard duty flying one of the helicopters involved in the search for the hijacker.
+Coincidentally, McCoy had been on National Guard duty flying one of the helicopters involved in the search for D.B.
+Cooper.
 Inside his house FBI agents found a jumpsuit and a duffel bag filled with $499,970 in cash.
 McCoy claimed innocence, but was convicted and received a 45-year sentence.
 Once incarcerated, using his access to the prison’s dental office, McCoy fashioned a fake handgun out of dental paste.
 He and a crew of convicts escaped in August 1974 by stealing a garbage truck and crashing it through the prison’s main gate.
 It took three months before the FBI located McCoy in Virginia.
 McCoy shot at the FBI agents, and agent Nicholas O’Hara fired back with a shotgun, killing him.

 The FBI never tied McCoy to the Cooper hijacking but many wonder if they could have been one and the same.

 In July 2000, U.S. News & World Report ran an article about a widow in Pace, Florida, named Jo Weber and her claim that her late husband, Duane L. Weber (born 1924 in Ohio), had told her “I’m Dan Cooper” before his death on March 28, 1995.
 She became suspicious and began checking into his background.
 Weber had served in the Army during World War II and had later served time in a prison near the Portland airport.
-Weber recalled that her husband had once had a nightmare where he talked in his sleep about jumping from a plane and said something about leaving his fingerprints on the aft stairs.
+Weber recalled that her husband had once had a nightmare during which he talked in his sleep about jumping from a plane and said something about leaving his fingerprints on the aft stairs.
 Jo recalled that shortly before Duane’s death, he had revealed to her that an old knee injury of his had been incurred by “jumping out of a plane.”

 Weber also recounts a 1979 vacation the couple took to Seattle, “a sentimental journey,” Duane told Jo, with a visit to the Columbia River.
 She remembers how Duane walked down to the banks of the Columbia by himself just four months before the portion of Cooper’s cash was found in the same area.
 Weber related that she had checked out a book on the Cooper case from the local library and saw notations in it that matched her husband’s handwriting.
 She began corresponding with Himmelsbach, the former chief investigator of the case, who subsequently agreed that much of the circumstantial evidence surrounding Weber fit the hijacker’s profile.
 However, the FBI stopped investigating Weber in July 1998 because of a lack of hard evidence.